Choosing between riding the trend or protecting profits: Virgin Galactic Holdings Inc. (SPCE)

 Sponsored

-Further, it is important to consider SPCE stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 473.97.SPCE’s price to book ratio for the most recent quarter was 2.22, resulting in an 1.20 price to cash per share for the period.
+Additionally, it is important to take into account SPCE stock ratios, including its price-to-sales ratio, which is 388.70 for the last tewlve months.SPCE’s price to book ratio for the most recent quarter was 1.80, resulting in an 0.98 price to cash per share for the period.

 How does Virgin Galactic Holdings Inc. (SPCE) stock rate among analysts?
 Buy, sell, or hold?